hbc/NGS_Data_Analysis_Course/lessons/02_searching_files.md

 `$ grep PLEKHN1 chr1-hg19_genes.gtf | head -n 5`

-This search returns two different transcripts of the same gene, NM_001160184 and NM_032129 that contain the same exon.
+This search returns two different transcripts of the same gene, NM_001160184 and NM_032129, that contain the same exon.

 Now that we know what type of information is inside of our gtf file, let's explore our commands to answer a simple question about our data.
-Let's find how many unique exons are present on chromosome 1 using our **gtf** file, **chr1-hg19_genes.gtf**.
+Let's find how many total exons are present on chromosome 1 using our **gtf** file, `chr1-hg19_genes.gtf`.

 To determine the number of unique exons on chromosome 1, we are going to perform a series of steps:

 	1. Subset the dataset to only include the feature type and genomic location information
 	2. Extract only the genomic coordinates of exon features
-	3. Remove non-unique exons
+	3. Remove duplicate exons
-	4. Count the total number of unique exons
+	4. Count the total number of exons

 ####Subsetting dataset
-Since we only need the feature type and the genomic location information to find our unique exons, we should only keep columns 1, 3, 4, 5, and 7.
+Since we only need the feature type and the genomic location information to find the total number of exons, we should only keep columns 1, 3, 4, 5, and 7.

 'cut' is a program that will extract columns from files.
 It is a very good command to know.
 Let's first try out the 'cut' command on a small dataset (just the first 5 lines of chr1-hg19_genes.gtf) to make sure we have the command correct: